nzeakokosi7/flutter-clean-arch/README.md

 ## Summary

-The app is a simple flutter app with two screens, on
+The app is a simple flutter app with two main screens, first screen shows a list of users grouped by their activity status, clicking on a user takes you to the next screen with the user's details.
+You can find a test build [here](https://github.com/nzeakokosi7/wayve_flutter_test/actions/runs/1897934317). **Android only**

 ## How to Use